-To advance the evaluation of this risk, various agent security benchmarks for prompt injection have been proposed, such as InjecAgent~\cite{injecagent}, ASB~\cite{asb}, and AgentDojo~\cite{agentdojo}.
-Building on these benchmarks, a body of work~\cite{sandwich_defense, spotlighting, agentdojo, wu2025isolategpt, chen2024secalign, PIGuard, camel, drift} has explored a variety of defense strategies.
-Mainstream approaches can be categorized into four categories: prompting-based, alignment-based, filtering-based, and system-level defenses\hao{~\cite{attackmove, drift}}.
-These approaches have demonstrated impressive performance on mentioned advanced agent security benchmarks, such as AgentDojo~\cite{agentdojo}.
+To advance the evaluation of this risk, various agent security benchmarks for prompt injection have been proposed, such as InjecAgent~\cite{injecagent}, ASB~\cite{asb}, and AgentDojo~\cite{agentdojo}, which make significant contributions to the community.
+These benchmarks have been widely used to evaluate a range of defense strategies~\cite{sandwich_defense, spotlighting, agentdojo, wu2025isolategpt, chen2024secalign, PIGuard, camel, drift}.
+Following the mainstream literature, we categorize them into four categories: prompting-based, alignment-based, filtering-based, and system-level defenses\hao{~\cite{attackmove, drift}}.
+These approaches have demonstrated impressive performance on the aforementioned agent security benchmarks, especially on the well-recognized AgentDojo~\cite{agentdojo}.
 Specifically, \textbf{prompting-based defenses}~\cite{sandwich_defense, spotlighting} leverage the agent’s in-context learning capabilities by providing additional guidance to assist defense, such as repeating the user prompt~\cite{sandwich_defense} after each tool invocation. \textbf{Alignment-based approaches}~\cite{chen2024struq, chen2025meta} aim to enhance the agent’s intrinsic robustness through safety alignment, allowing the agent itself to resist injection attacks inherently. \textbf{Filtering-based approaches}~\cite{protectai, meta_2025_llama, PIGuard} employ external auxiliary models to determine whether tool outputs are safe or not.
-More recently, \textbf{system-level defenses}, which leverage security policies or system design, have achieved almost perfect defense (\ie, near-zero attack success rates (ASR)) in AgentDojo~\cite{agentdojo}—a most prevalent agent security benchmark, while having minimal impact on the agent utility.
-All of these achievements suggest the remarkable success of existing defenses.
-Nonetheless, a natural question arises: Are these benchmarks sufficient to comprehensively evaluate agent security systems, and are these defenses truly effective in real-world scenarios?
+More recently, \textbf{system-level defenses}~\cite{camel,progent,drift}, which enforce security policies throughout the agent workflows, have achieved almost perfect defense.
+For instance, CaMeL~\cite{camel} made significant progress, which can achieve near-zero attack success rates (ASR) with still high utility evaluated on the most prevalent benchmark, AgentDojo~\cite{agentdojo}.
+While these results indicate remarkable progress under existing benchmark settings~\cite{agentdojo}, they also raise a natural question: do current benchmarks truly measure whether these defenses are deployable in practical agent environments?

-As technology rapidly develops and the ecosystem continues to mature, agents are being relied upon for increasingly complex tasks.
-Earlier benchmarks have struggled to reflect the threat landscape faced by emerging agentic systems.
-There is a pressing need to evolve evaluation environments to encompass broader dimensions and uncover latent vulnerabilities in current agentic security systems.
-Consequently, we have identified three flaws of existing benchmarks on evaluting current agentic security systems, and have pushed the frontier along these dimensions: